CONVECTION OVENS VS. MICROWAVES: KEY DIFFERENCES

 CAN A CONVECTION OVEN REPLACE A MICROWAVE?

 While a convection oven can supplement a microwave for many cooking tasks, it cannot completely replace it.
-Microwaves typically offer quick and easy reheating and cooking of certain dishes that cannot be replicated in a convection oven.
+Microwaves typically offer quick and easy reheating and cooking of certain dishes that cannot be replicated in a convection oven, like quickly reheating leftovers, cooking popcorn and defrosting frozen meats and poultry.

 WHICH IS BETTER: A MICROWAVE OR A CONVECTION OVEN?